Spontaneous Phase Separation of Ternary Fluid Mixtures: Abstract

 \section{Abstract}

-We computationally study the spontaneous phase separation of ternary fluid mixtures using the lattice Boltzmann method, both when all the surface tensions are equal and when they have different values.
-Previous theoretical works typically rely on analysing the sign of the eigenvalues resulting from a simple linear stability analysis, but we find this does not explain the fluid morphologies observed.
-Here, by combining systematic computer simulations over the full range of the composition space and theoretical analysis on the eigenvalues and eigenvectors of the unstable modes, we identify four fundamental phase separation pathways.
-In particular, we highlight a dominant but so-far overlooked mechanism involving enrichment and instability of the minor component at the fluid-fluid interface.
+We computationally study the spontaneous phase separation of ternary fluid mixtures using the lattice Boltzmann method both when all the surface tensions are equal and when they have different values.
+To rationalise the phase diagram of possible phase separation mechanisms, previous theoretical works typically rely on analysing the sign of the eigenvalues resulting from a simple linear stability analysis, but we find this does not explain the observed simulation results.
+Here, we classify the possible separation pathways into four basic mechanisms, and develop a phenomenological model that captures the composition regimes where each mechanism is prevalent.
+We further highlight that the dominant mechanism in ternary phase separation involves enrichment and instability of the minor component at the fluid-fluid interface, which is absent in the case of binary fluid mixtures.